AnshumanGoswami/AnshumanGoswami/README.md

 · At present working as a Senior Consultant with Capgemini.

+· Beginer trying to be inhnace my knowledge in Python,R, Statistical Modelling, ML,NLP, Big Data and Tableau.

 · 2.5+ years of experience as API automation tester using postman and RESTAssured.

 · 1 years of experience as exploratory tester(Browser,Mobile,Accessibility)